rozeridilar/AppRater/README.md

 # AppRater
 App Rater in Android

-Here is the all the source code for asking user to rate the app.
-If user gives more than 4 stars(only 5) it redirects to play store, your app.
-If user gives less star, then it goes to directToEmail() method.
+Here is all the source code for asking user to rate your app.

 # Installation